-Anyone who has seen the recent reports of Facebook renaming itself as Meta and the accompanying videos of Mark Zuckerberg sharing with us his vision of a future internet that integrates with our physical environment while we wander around as virtual avatars might be forgiven for thinking the metaverse was a new idea that has emerged from the creative genius of Mark’s imagination.
+Anyone who has seen reports of Facebook renaming itself as Meta and the accompanying videos of Mark Zuckerberg sharing with us his vision of a future internet that integrates with our physical environment while we wander around as virtual avatars, might be forgiven for thinking the metaverse was a new idea that has emerged from the creative genius of Mark’s imagination.

 The Metaverse has in fact been around for quite some time.
 The term ‘metaverse’ was first used in Neal Stephenson’s 1992 novel, Snow Crash.
 In the novel the main character Hiro moves in and out of a place called the metaverse, which is a small-scale urban landscape created via code where users can have lifelike experiences.

 Today the metaverse is an ad-hoc collection of virtual reality technologies, 3D virtual worlds and augmented reality tools that have been developed by a range of different companies and organisations based on different technologies.
 The dream of people like Mark Zuckerberg is that these virtual worlds would become connected so that users like you and I would be able to have a consistent virtual presence that could move between the virtual worlds.

 The thing that makes this important is that the plan is to decentralise the technology so that no company owns it and so that users like you and I can retain control of our own data and information and generate income from it when we want to share it.
 Identity would be established through blockchain which would also enable virtual currencies to enable virtual economies that act independently of any government controls.

 So, what does this mean for language teaching?

 If this sounds exciting, don’t get carried away just yet.
 Back in 2007 Gartner, the influential technology research and consulting company forecast that 80 Percent of active internet users would have some form of 3D presence in a virtual world by the End of 2011!